-“Physics tells me that gravity binds me here, but really it is obligation isn’t it.”
+“Physics tells me that gravity binds me here, but really it is an obligation, isn’t it.”

-He muttered to himself, as a woman stood to the front of the hall waving her hand.
+He muttered to himself as a woman stood at the front of the hall waving her hand.

 He moved from the hall and out the back to a run down to a two-door car which was waiting for him.
 Along with the car came a sweet smile with red hair.

 “I somehow knew you would be out as soon as that first bell sounded.”